 Insertion of first screw into proximal fragment

-Insert a screw through the plate close to the compression device to secure the fixation.
-Insert the screw eccentrically in the plate hole to maintain the fracture compression.
+Insert a screw through the plate to secure the fixation.

 Complete the fixation of the plate to the femur with sufficient screws, using neutral insertion of the screws in the plate holes.

 Additional screw insertion